The subctl command-line utility simplifies the deployment and maintenance of Submariner by automating interactions with the Submariner

 Kubeconfig context to use |

-command verifies a Submariner deployment between two clusters is functioning properly.
-The kubeConfig1
+The verify command verifies a Submariner deployment between two clusters is functioning properly.
+The kubeConfig1 file will be

 happening during the tests.